PixelPizza/Bot/README.md

 <details>
   <summary>Other Commands</summary>

+  * anarchy
+    * show info on anarchy day
   * applicationtypes
     * show all application types and if they are opened
   * apply
     * apply in pixel pizza for worker, developer, staff or teacher
+  * balance
+    * show your balance
+  * balancetop
+    * look at the balance leaderboard
   * cancel
     * cancel your order
+  * complain
+    * make a complaint
+  * edit
+    * edit your order if it has not been claimed yet
   * help
     * list of all executable commands
   * invite
     * invite the bot
   * leaderboard
     * see the pixel pizza ranking leaderboard
+  * menu
+    * show a menu of pizzas to choose from
   * myorder
     * see your current order
   * order
     * order a pizza
+  * pay
+    * pay someone money
   * ping
     * ping the bot
+  * pizza
+    * show a random delivered pizza
   * rank
     * see your or someone elses rank
   * rules
     * show the rules of pixel pizza
+  * suggest
+    * suggest a feature
+  * support
+    * get the invite link to pixel pizza
+  * vote
+    * vote for Pixel Pizza
+  * work
+    * earn money by working
 </details>

 Visual Studio Code Extension